Erchii/LostAndFoundWebSite_14P/README.md

 # Lost and Found Portal

+Introduction
-A comprehensive web application for reporting and searching for lost and found items.
-Users can create accounts, post lost or found items, search for matches, and connect with each other to recover lost belongings.
+Lost and Found Portal is a web application designed to simplify the process of reporting and retrieving lost items.
+Users can post lost or found item listings, search for matches, and contact each other for item returns.

+Problem Statement
+In university campuses and public areas, personal belongings are frequently lost, causing stress and inconvenience.
+The absence of a centralized system for reporting lost and found items makes it difficult to return them to their owners.

+Objectives
+- Create a user-friendly platform for posting and searching lost/found items.
+- Provide an efficient filtering system for quick match discovery.
+- Offer an admin panel for content moderation and user management.

 ## Features